Localization and Flat Bands in Bond-Inflated Lattices: Disorder in geometric ordered bond-inflated lattices

 \subsection{Random magnetic flux}

 Another form of disorder arises from random magnetic fluxes threading the lattice.
 This disorder is conceptually different because it explicitly breaks time-reversal symmetry.
+The random-flux model is physically justified as an effective tight-binding description in which disorder enters through random phases on hopping amplitudes, representing spatially fluctuating magnetic fields.
+It describes systems where electrons acquire random Aharonov–Bohm phases from inhomogeneous magnetic flux \cite{Sugiyama1993,Avishai1993,Aronov1994,Furusaki1999}, emergent gauge fields \cite{Furusaki1999}, or length of bonds in an optical network \cite{berkovits2024}.
 Random flux is incorporated into Eq.~(\ref{eq:H}) through Peierls phases,

 where each $\theta_{uv}$ is chosen independently from a box distribution on $[0,2\pi]$.

 States supported only on the chains effectively form decoupled one-dimensional subsystems and are therefore insensitive to random magnetic phases, since these phases can be gauged away along each chain.
 Consequently, the chain-induced flat bands remain unaffected by random magnetic flux, as observed in Fig.~\ref{fig8}.
 Junction states, which are localized primarily on original sites, are likewise only weakly perturbed by the magnetic field.
 In contrast, the Dirac cones lose their characteristic $\sqrt{n}$ behavior in the vicinity of the flat band, and a hard gap opens; see, for example, Fig.~\ref{fig8}(a) and Fig.~\ref{fig8}(c).